List of Gloster Gladiator operators: Sweden

 Sweden received 37 Mk I (designated J-8) and 18 Mk II (designated J8A) aircraft.

 The 37 Mk Is were built new from 1927-1938 and were fitted with NOHAB built Bristol Mercury VIS2 engines.
 The 12 Mk IIs were built new in 1938 and were fitted with NOHAB built Bristol Mercury VIIIS.3 engines.
-The Gladiators were in action from January 1940 against Russian attacks on Finland and some were fitted with ski landing gear and underwing bomb-racks for eight lightweight bombs.
+The Gladiators were in action from January 1940 against Soviet attacks on Finland and some were fitted with ski landing gear and underwing bomb-racks for eight lightweight bombs.